zawzaww/zawzaww.github.io/_posts/2022-02-14-write-k8s-helm-chart.md

 $ git clone https://gitlab.com/gitops-argocd-demo/webapp.git pod-info-app
 ```

-This application's author has already written `Dockerfile` but we can update and customize `Dockerfile`
+This app application author has already written `Dockerfile` but we can update and customize `Dockerfile`
-to update Python version and run gunicorn server with specific user.
+to update Python version and run gunicorn server with specific app user, instead of running container as root user.

 Update port number in `PROJECT_ROOT/gunicorn-cfg.py` file like this: